liamckenna/LEE_SPEAK/content/gaming/copper_tools.md

 Today I opened my YouTube to find a new minecraft update announcement at the top of my recommended.
 Ironically, I had another topic I planned on writing about today that was also Minecraft-related, but that will have to wait.

-In their [latest update video](https://www.youtube.com/watch?v=542rY0DQHIM), Mojang has given copper a handful of new purposes.
+In their [latest update video](https://www.youtube.com/watch?v=542rY0DQHIM), Mojang has given copper a handful of new use cases.
 For the purposes of this discussion, the one standout announcement is that of **copper tools and armor**.

 There's an obvious discussion to be had here.
 Where exactly do I start, though?
 Minecraft's traditional progression system: